franccoina/AtomicDesign/README.md

 The interface will include:

-- Admin Panel: A panel with tabs to switch between the view of job vacancies and companies.
+- Admin Panel: A panel with tabs to switch between the view of job vacants and companies.
-- Modal Forms: Forms for adding and editing both job vacancies and companies, ensuring a smooth user experience.
+- Modal Forms: Forms for adding and editing both job vacants and companies, ensuring a smooth user experience.
-- Listings of Vacancies and Companies: Cards displaying the details of each vacancy and company, with options to edit and delete.
+- Listings of Vacants and Companies: Cards displaying the details of each vacancy and company, with options to edit and delete.

 ## Technologies Used
 - Next.js: A React framework for building fast and scalable web applications.